foresighty/MeditationApp/NOTES_CLIENT.md

 ## Proposal

 If both a website and mobile app are required, I might wish to do both.
 However, this would definitely benefit from a designer of some sort.
 Someone to come up with at least the basic look of the site.

+An 'AGILE' methodology makes sense.

+- Outline the main objectives of the app

+  - timer
+  - video course purchases and viewing
+  - social platform?

+- Setup a timeline for the project as a whole to be done
+- Have 2-week spurts to implement features.
+- Meet up at the end of each 2-week period.
+See progress, and determine the next set of features to develop in order of priority.
+This order of priority may change with time.
+  - for example, first 2-weeks: Chuck gets the meditation part of the app working - timer, UI, etc. Meanwhile, a designer is sourced, or examples are found for the website layout, and website sections figured out (Homepage, courses, about David, contact, etc)
+  - next 2-weeks.
+Chuck works towards authentication of users and database structure.
+Getting authenticated access to parts of the app like videos, etc.
+  - next, move to developing the website.
+  - get website authentication into place - courses, etc.
+  - revisit the social aspect.

+Determine a point to call version 1.0.0 complete, and have a live deployment. (😃 🍼 Baby is coming around March 19!)